Subject (Course): International Trade and Doing Business in Uruguay -

 - To develop a business plan for the Uruguayan Market

-Sample of the subject - Doing Business in Uruguay:
+Sample of the subject - Foreign Trade and Doing Business in Uruguay:

 Subject Description (Doing Business in Uruguay):

 - The Oriental Republic of Uruguay is a gateway and the geographical

 centre of the MERCOSUR (295 millions of people).

 - Uruguay is the political and financial centre of South America.

 - The Headquarters of the MERCOSUR and the Latin American Integration Association (ALADI) are in Montevideo.